arief25ramadhan/traffic-sign-classifier/README.md

 | Yield     		| Yield				 				|

 The model correctly guessed five of the six traffic signs, which gives an accuracy of 83%, which compares favorably to the test set accuracy of 91%.
+I think Image 4 (Speed limit (30km/h)) is misclassified as a result of the lack of examples in this particular class.

 ### 4.3.
 Softmax Probability

-The code for making predictions on my final model is located in section 3.4. of the Ipython notebook.
+The code for calculating the SOftmax probability is included in section 3.4. of the Ipython notebook.
+Figure 6 informs the actual image label and the softmax prediction values for the six images I found on the web.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five softmax probabilities were.

 <p align="center">
  <img src="https://github.com/arief25ramadhan/traffic-sign-classifier/blob/main/report_images/softmax_prob.PNG" width="500">